Cost of Laminate Countertops in 2024: Detailed Breakdown

 Standard laminate countertops will come with a sharp-cornered square edge.
 However, you have a variety of options when it comes to edge design, each with its own price range.

-• Dupont: A short, sharp top edge with a short bottom curve; adds $10–$20 per linear ft.
+Dupont Short, sharp top edge with a short bottom curve $10–$20

 Enhancements and Improvements

 You can do several other enhancement and improvement projects while installing new laminate countertops.
-For example, $1,000 is the average cost of a kitchen or bathroom backsplash, which you can add at the same time as your countertops to update the look of your entire room at once.
+For example, $1,100 is the average cost of a kitchen or bathroom backsplash, which you can add at the same time as your countertops to update the look of your entire room at once.
+The price of a backsplash varies depending on material and size—some options, such as a small ceramic tile backsplash cost as little as $120, while a large, stainless steel backsplash could cost as much as $2,700 installed.

 Most countertops include a sink cutout, though you must purchase the sink separately.
-Sink installation costs between $220 and $610.
-If you’re removing an existing countertop to install laminate, you’ll have to pay to replace countertops, usually a flat rate of $50 to $300.
+Sink installation costs between $380 and $1,400 for a kitchen sink, and between $280 and $1,200 for a bathroom sink.
+If you’re removing an existing countertop to install laminate, you’ll have to pay to replace countertops, usually at a rate of $10 to $15 per square foot.

 Laminate Countertop Cost per Square Foot

-It costs $40 to $80 per square foot to install laminate, including materials and labor.
+It costs $20 to $80 per square foot to install laminate, including materials and labor.
 Higher-end laminate and complex kitchen layouts cost more.
-Laminate countertop materials alone can cost anywhere from $10 to $40 per square foot.
+Laminate countertop materials alone can cost anywhere from $10 to $50 per square foot.
+The price also depends on the brand.

 Laminate Countertop Costs by Room